The spectral gluing theorem revisited

-The DG category $\Glue$ is constructed by disregarding $\Psi_{G, \PQ}$: indeed, the composition of the two arrows from left to right is exactly the functor $(\wh\p_{G,\PQ})^{!,0}$ that appeared in Section \ref{sssec:description of objects of GLue}.
+The DG category $\Glue$ was constructed by disregarding $\Psi_{G, \PQ}$: indeed, the composition of the two arrows from left to right is exactly the functor $(\wh\p_{G,\PQ})^{!,0}$ that appeared in Section \ref{sssec:description of objects of GLue}.

 The key proposal of the present paper is that one should instead disregard $\Xi_{G, \PQ}$ and \emph{keep} $\Psi_{G, \PQ}$.
-In other words, our theorem states that an object of $\Glue$ as above belongs to the essential image of $\gamma$ if and only if the following condition is satisfied: for any $\PQ$, the arrow $\eta_{\PQ}$ induces an isomorphism
+Indeed, our theorem states that an object of $\Glue$ as above belongs to the essential image of $\gamma$ if and only if the following condition is satisfied: for any $\PQ$, the arrow $\eta_{\PQ}$ induces an isomorphism

 \sssec{}

 To state this more formally, we set

 and consider the DG category